judering/judering.github.io/index.md

 Performing with Clang Sayne in Swansea, Stroud and Bristol.
 More info to follow....

 ## JUNE 2018:

+Kate Ellis will perform "Up to my f-holes" for cello and tape at [Union Chapel, Uk](https://www.unionchapel.org.uk/event/daylight-music-286/) at Daylight Music 286.
+Saturday 30th June at 12 noon.

 Heading down to Wexford for a rehearsal week with Clang Sayne.
 We will be developing some new material by Laura Hyland for performance later in the year.

 ## MAY 2018: